AlbertoV5/tosclib/README.md

 ## image-tosc

 Convert a .jpg image to .tosc using small boxes as pixels.
-Currently using fixed inputs but in the future will generate from scratch.
+Currently using extra .xml files as reference but will generate from scratch in the future.

 ### Usage